 This means the heating element has broken, which would require either replacing it with something similar or buying an entirely new machine.
 This shouldn’t happen unless your coffee maker were damaged somehow by being dropped or another accident, so I would recommend getting rid of this model for good because there’s no way it can be fixed.

 Which Brand to Choose?

 Some coffee maker brands are known for their durability and high quality.
-If you buy a well-known brand that is known for its durability, then there are chances that it will last longer than a generic product that isn’t manufactured by a well-known brand.
+If you buy a well-known brand that is known for its durability, then there are chances that it will last longer than a generic product that a well-known brand doesn’t manufacture.